 Responsibilities of a Private Tutor

 The primary responsibilities of tutors are to coach and motivate students to improve existing skills or learn new ones.
-In addition, they must give constructive criticism, highlight strengths, and draw attention to any weaknesses.
-More generally, the personal coach helps the student to rise above their educational challenges.
+In addition, they must give constructive criticism, highlight strengths, and draw attention to weaknesses.
+More generally, the personal coach helps students rise above their educational challenges.

 The Department of Education’s National Center for Education Statistics, or NCES, said the national average teacher’s salary for 2019-2020 was $63,645.
 The salary of private tutors is much harder to predict.
 One of the major US job boards averages the hourly pay at $22 and $44,781 /year for full-timers.